ferrywlto/Vue-Plugin-Demo/README.md

 - private

-  Specify does this package can discover by public
+  Specify does this package can discover by public, gotta set to `false` otherwise `yarn publish` or `npm publish` will not work.

 - **files**